Jennifer Schwalbach Smith: Personal life

 Born in Newark, New Jersey, Schwalbach married Kevin Smith at Skywalker Ranch on April 25, 1999, becoming involved with him after interviewing him for USA Today regarding rumors that he was the true author of Good Will Hunting.
 She helped Smith deal with the stress he experienced from the drug addiction of his friend Jason Mewes, who was living with them.
 For several years, she would witness Mewes' repeated sobriety and relapses, and at one point, she banned him from their house, but Mewes eventually got sober.

-Her daughter with Smith, Harley Quinn Smith, was born June 26, 1999, and was named after the character Harley Quinn from Batman.
-They live in the Hollywood Hills area of Los Angeles.
+Her daughter with Smith, Harley Quinn Smith, was born June 26, 1999.
 Schwalbach has been vegetarian for most of her life.